awsdocs/incident-manager-user-guide/doc_source/getting-started.md

 **\(Optional\) Escalation plans**

 1. Choose **Create escalation plan**\.
 An escalation plan escalates through your contacts during an incident, ensuring that Incident Manager engages the correct responders during an incident\.
-For more information about escalation plans, see [Escalation plans](escalation.md)\.
+For more information about escalation plans, see [Working with escalation plans in Incident Manager](escalation.md)\.

 1. Enter a unique and identifiable **Escalation plan name**\.